Why is it in school we’re taught what to learn but not how to learn?

 “The best way to learn is to teach.” – Frank Oppenheimer

-Many teachers say that the best way to learn something is to teach it, and the reason is that teaching forces you to not only understand the subject well enough to pass a test, but to organise the information in your mind logically, so that you can explain it to others in a way that makes sense.
+Many teachers say that the best way to learn something is to teach it, and the reason for that is that teaching forces you to not only understand the subject well enough to pass a test, but to organise the information in your mind logically, so that you can explain it to others in a way that makes sense.

 “While we teach, we learn.” – Seneca